- Staff Scientist, NIH, 2011-present

 With a higher prevalence of diabetes and obesity worldwide, treatment for these morbidities is imperative.
 Knowledge obtained from mouse experimentation in our research will generate hypotheses.
 These hypotheses will be followed upon in a clinical setting, and will ultimately advance the treatment of diabetes and obesity.

 The regulation of energy homeostasis is not fully understood, and measures to treat diabetes and obesity are limited.
 Knowledge from mouse models would be helpful to further explore these areas.

-- Xiao C, Liu N, Province H, Piñol RA, Gavrilova O, Reitman ML.
+- Province HS, Xiao C, Mogul AS, Sahoo A, Jacobson KA, Piñol RA, Gavrilova O, Reitman ML.

 Research in Plain Language